Light Face

 There is an opportunity for a digital specialist to assist occasionally in social media development and website management of the Design Education Trust.
 (London based or near preferred for occasional in-person meetings.)

 2b.
-Special Volunteer : Secretariat
+Special Volunteer : Archivist.

 3. INTERPLAY Competition Sponsors